In-Person Workshops Happening!! – subscribe to newsletter below to stay in the loop!!

 Traditional Thai Massage & Bodywork; Foundations

 Ready to delve into the amazing world of Thai bodywork?
-Have you already had a taste, but need a refresher to give you the confidence to share it with your clients?
+Have you already had a taste, but need a refresher to give you the confidence to share your gifts?
 Are you feeling stagnant in your work and want a completely different angle to approach the body?
 Are you having pain/repetitive injury from the way you are currently using your body, and would like to discover some new tools (feet, knees, femurs, etc.)?
 This workshop is for you!